Pharmacotherapeutic group: antitumor drug – alkaloid

 Contraindications

-Side effects
+Side Effects

-The incidence of adverse events was classified as follows: Very common (â¥1/10), common (â¥1/100, < 1/10), infrequent (â¥1/1000, < 1/100), rare (â¥1/10,000, < 1/1000), very rare (< 1/10000, including individual cases), frequency unknown (cannot be estimated based on available data).
+The incidence of adverse events was classified as follows: very common (≥1/10), common (≥1/100, <1/10), uncommon (≥1/1000, <1/100), rare (≥1/10,000, <1/1000), very rare (<1/10,000, including isolated cases), frequency unknown (cannot be estimated based on available data).

 Nervous system disorders:

-Often: myalgia.
+Common: myalgia.

-Often: high sensitivity reactions, including rash.
+Often – hypersensitivity reactions, including rash.

-Disorders of the respiratory system, thorax and mediastinum:
+Disorders of the respiratory system, chest and mediastinal organs:

-Rarely – interstitial lung disease (ILD),.
+Rarely – interstitial lung disease (ILD).

 Often – hyperbilirubinemia.

-Very rarely: inflammation of the intestine (colitis).
+Very rare: inflammation of the intestines (colitis).

-Prevalence unknown: intestinal obstruction.
+Frequency unknown: intestinal obstruction.

-Very common: alopecia.
+Very often – alopecia.

 Allergic reactions: